-If our delivery service levels decline or if restaurants do not see increases in business, restaurants could leave the Platforms, reducing revenue and significantly harming our business.
+If our delivery service levels decline or if restaurants do not see increases in business, restaurants could leave the Waitr Platform, reducing revenue and significantly harming our business.

-Restaurants will not continue to do business with us or will be unwilling to pay onboarding or other services fees if we do not deliver food and beverages in a timely, professional and friendly manner or if they do not believe that their investment in the Waitr Platform or the Bite Squad Platform, as applicable, will produce an increase in revenue from delivery or take-out orders.
-Our service fee and commission revenue and the availability of restaurants on the Platforms could be negatively impacted by the following factors, among others:
+Restaurants will not continue to do business with us or will be unwilling to pay onboarding or other services fees if we do not deliver food and beverages in a timely, professional and friendly manner or if they do not believe that their investment in the Waitr Platform will produce an increase in revenue from delivery or take-out orders.
+Our service fee and commission revenue and the availability of restaurants on the Waitr Platform could be negatively impacted by the following factors, among others:

-- Decreases in the number of Active Diners or Average Daily Orders on the Platforms; - Loss of online or mobile food delivery market share to competitors; - Inability to professionally and accurately display menu items to consumers on the Platforms; - Adverse media reports or other negative publicity involving the Company, our drivers, our restaurants or other companies in our industry; and - The impact of macroeconomic conditions and conditions in the restaurant industry in general.
+- Decreases in the number of Active Diners or Average Daily Orders on the Waitr Platform; - Loss of online or mobile food delivery market share to competitors; - Inability to professionally and accurately display menu items to consumers on the Waitr Platform; - Adverse media reports or other negative publicity involving the Company, our drivers, our restaurants or other companies in our industry; and - The impact of macroeconomic conditions and conditions in the restaurant industry in general.